bmckenzie93/natours/README.md

   [7:30pm]
   The front of that card was sooo lit to make!
 It took a cool minute..
 I guess it only took an hour so not that long but it was challenging.
 I had to use box decoration break: clone and background blend mode: screen for the first time.
 I kept forgetting to add classes to certain preceading elements in the BEM method which confused me for a while each time. like card, card-heading, card-heading-span, having all 3 of them in each elemnt.

+  [9:00pm]
+  I finished making all 3 cards and the button below them.
+I broke it by placing an htmnl element in the wrong div or something and had to fix it but I finally got it. time to clock out!
 }